cyberbotics/webots/docs/wiki_flu.md

 [add image example of a "broken" RUB (2021b) to FLU (R2022a) complex proto] [add image example of a "broken" NUE (2021b) to ENU (R2022a) complex proto]

 This script will convert your world from _NUE_ to _ENU_ and the objects contained in the world from _RUB_ to _FLU_.
 It could be needed to rotate some parts by hand.
-Also, we advise you to check the differences in a text comparator.

 Simple usage:
 ```
-python3 convert_nue_to_enu_rub.py /your_path_to_your_projects/worlds/my_world.wbt
+python3 convert_nue_to_enu_rub_to_flu.py /your_path_to_your_projects/worlds/my_world.wbt
 ```

 If your PROTO is _RUB_ (x-**R**ight, y-**U**p, z-**B**ack) and does not contain JavaScript or Lua code, you can convert it to _FLU_ using the same script.
 You may have to rotate some parts of your PROTOs by hand.
-## Conversion process

-Otherwise, to convert your PROTO or world manually, open your `.PROTO` or `.wbt` file in your text editor.
-You can use the script `python3 scripts/converter/convert.py` and apply the wanted rotations to convert your PROTO.
-This script takes the clipboard content, applies transforms, and pastes the transformed VRML to the clipboard.
-To set the correct transformation, change the variable `ROTATION` into the script.
-Follow the conversion process bellow.

-Conversion process:
-- replace `R2021b` by `R2022a`
-- remove the `coordinateSystem ENU` line
-- rotate the geometries such as `Cylinder`, `Capsule`, `Cone`, `Plane`
-- convert the fields `translation`, `axis`, `anchor`, `location`, `direction`
-- convert the fields `rotation`
-- convert the fields `size`, `frameSize`, `stepSize`, `palletSize`
-- convert the fields `centerOfMass`
-- convert the fields `point` of the `IndexFaceSet`, `corners` and `path`
-- adjust the viewpoint with your mouse into the Webots interface.

-Check that the conversion went successfully by displaying the different rendering `View/Optional rendering`.
+**Notes:** check that the conversion went successfully by displaying the different rendering `View/Optional rendering`.
+In addition, we advise you to check the differences of your `.wbt` or `.proto` before and after the script in a text comparator.
 # New axis system recommendations

 As of Webots R2022a, we recommend the FLU (x-**F**orward, y-**L**eft, and z-**U**p) axis orientation for objects and ENU (x-**E**ast, y-**N**orth, and z-**U**p, see [Axes conventions